dhansel/IECDevice/README.md

 ## Fast-load protocol support

-The IECDevice class includes support for a number of fast-load bus protocols to speed up transfers.
+The IECFileDevice class includes support for a number of fast-load bus protocols to speed up transfers.
 The library automatically detects when the computer requests a fast-load transfer and responds correspondingly.

 The ```IECConfig.h``` file defines which fast-load protocols are compiled into the code.
 By default,